w3c/ping/howto-conduct-a-privacy-review.md

-If a reviewer is unable to resolve an issue with the working group and the issue may lead to a formal objection, the reviewer is encouraged to disucss the issue with the PING chairs, and on a PING call.
+If a reviewer is unable to resolve an issue with the working group and the issue may lead to a formal objection, the reviewer is encouraged to bring the issue to the PING chairs, who can schedule discussion with PING on a call.
 PING can then explore other ways to try and resolve the concern without the formal objection.

 ### <a id="finishing-a-review" />4.
 Documenting Your Review